joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 	* Configure the maximum installments allowed for your customers (only for Basic);
 	* Configure the payment methods that you want to not work with Mercado Pago (only for Basic);
 	* Enable currency conversion (for all solutions);
-	* Enable/disable sandbox mode, where you can test your payments in Mercado Pago sandbox environment (for all solutions);
+	* Enable/disable sandbox mode, where you can test your payments in Mercado Pago sandbox environment (for Basic and Custom);
 	* Enables/disable system logs (for all solutions).

 = In this video, we show how you can install and configure from your WordPress store =